Secoranda/DB/LAB1/READE.md

 # Laboratory work Nr.1
 ## Description
-This labboratory work is a launch in domain of working with database softwares.
+This laboratory work is a launch in domain of working with database softwares.
 The one will be used further will be Microsoft SQL Server 2017.

 ## Laboratory Requirements
 1. Installing SQL Server and SSMS;